Perfume: History

 The Persian chemist Ibn Sina (also known as Avicenna) introduced the process of extracting oils from flowers by means of distillation, the procedure most commonly used today.
 He first experimented with the rose.
 Until his discovery, liquid perfumes consisted of mixtures of oil and crushed herbs or petals, which made a strong blend.
-Rose water was more delicate, and immediately became popular.
-Both the raw ingredients and the distillation technology significantly influenced western perfumery and scientific developments, particularly chemistry.
+Rose water was more delicate and immediately became popular.
+Both the raw ingredients and the distillation technology significantly influenced Western perfumery and scientific developments, particularly chemistry.

-There is controversy on whether perfumery was completely lost in Western Europe after the fall of the Western Roman Empire.
+There is a controversy on whether perfumery was completely lost in Western Europe after the fall of the Western Roman Empire.
 That said, the art of perfumery in Western Europe was reinvigorated after the Islamic invasion of Spain and Southern Italy in 711 and 827.
-The Islamic controlled cities of Spain (Al-Andalus) became major producers of perfumes that were traded throughout the Old World.
+The Islamic-controlled cities of Spain (Al-Andalus) became major producers of perfumes that were traded throughout the Old World.
 Like in the ancient world, Andalusians used fragrance in devotion to God.
 Perfumes added a layer of cleanliness that was needed for their devotion.
 Andalusian women were also offered greater freedoms than women in other Muslim controlled regions and were allowed to leave their homes and socialize outside.
 This freedom allowed courtship to occur outside of the home.
 As a result, Andalusian women used perfumes for courtship.

 Recipes of perfumes from the monks of Santa Maria Delle Vigne or Santa Maria Novella of Florence, Italy, were recorded from 1221.
 In the east, the Hungarians produced around 1370 a perfume made of scented oils blended in an alcohol solution – best known as Hungary Water – at the behest of Queen Elizabeth of Hungary.
 The art of perfumery prospered in Renaissance Italy, and in the 16th century the personal perfumer to Catherine de' Medici (1519–1589), René the Florentine (Renato il fiorentino), took Italian refinements to France.
-His laboratory was connected with her apartments by a secret passageway, so that no formulae could be stolen en route.
+His laboratory was connected with her apartments by a secret passageway so that no formulae could be stolen en route.
 Thanks to Rene, France quickly became one of the European centers of perfume and cosmetics manufacture.

-Cultivation of flowers for their perfume essence, which had begun in the 14th century, grew into a major industry in the south of France.
+The cultivation of flowers for their perfume essence, which had begun in the 14th century, grew into a major industry in the south of France.